Media Kit

 About LD Products

-An entrepreneur from the age of 6, Aaron Leon established LD Products as an ink and toner supplier while still in college in 1999.
-Sixteen years later, the company is now one of the largest U.S. online retailers for aftermarket ink and toner and office supplies and employs an award-winning, in-house customer service team of more than 55 representatives.
+An entrepreneur from the age of 6, LD's CEO established LD Products as an ink and toner supplier while still in college in 1999.
+The company is now one of the largest U.S. online retailers for aftermarket ink and toner cartridges.

 “I hadn’t realized I was a businessperson all along,” he said.

-Once he’d identified his natural calling, Leon became a straight-A student and eventually transferred to the University of Southern California, where he earned his bachelor of business administration in finance.
+Once he’d identified his natural calling and became a straight-A student and eventually transferred to the University of Southern California, where he earned his bachelor of business administration in finance.
 It was there, at USC in April of 1999, that LD Products took root.

-Under Leon’s guidance, LD Products has achieved several milestones, including annual sales approaching $100 million and providing a diverse array of 172 jobs in Long Beach and 8 in Phoenix.
-Its Long Beach, California-based corporate headquarters/fulfillment center was the first Platinum LEED-certified building in the New Construction/Commercial category in the United States under the U.S. Green Building Council’s stricter 2009 guidelines.
+LD Products has achieved several milestones, including annual sales approaching $100 million and providing a diverse array of jobs.
 The company also has one of the largest custom Magento Enterprise implementations on record; and it has been awarded, certified, or otherwise recognized by Google, Yahoo!, BizRate, eBay, Reseller Ratings, Stella Service, Truste, and the Better Business Bureau (A-plus).

-Married with a growing family, Leon enjoys coaching his oldest son’s baseball team and traveling with his family during his spare time.
+Married with a growing family, our CEO enjoys coaching his oldest son’s baseball team and traveling with his family during his spare time.

 Products